section-engineering-education/engineering-education/content/articles/how-to-containerize-a-mysql-based-server-and-phpmyadmin-with-docker-and-run-sql-queries/index.md

 It's straightforward to execute these SQL queries from a dockerized MySQL server environment.

 In all of the above examples, we use a terminal to run these queries.
-This can be a little hard for the beginners.
-Now, we will learn to set a PHPMyAdmin, to help you interact with the server and execute queries off the command line.
+This can be a little hard for beginners.
+Now, we will learn to set a PHPMyAdmin, to help you interact with the server and execute queries without using a command line.

 ### Using PHPMyAdmin
 #### Method 1: Connect MySQL and PHPMyAdmin containers